Health and Life Sciences

 The overall aim of the English language and study skills input is to help you meet the demands of academic study during your Foundation programme and to prepare you effectively for the academic scheme you will proceed to afterwards.

 The module aims to raise students’ awareness of and build confidence in using situational language and skills appropriate to the field of Health and Life Sciences.
-The module takes a practical experiential approach, involving activities such as talks by visiting professionals.
-Students are exposed to how Health and Life Sciences are realised professionally and socially in the UK.
+It takes a practical experiential approach, involving activities such as talks by visiting professionals.
+Students also undertake research in an area related to health and life sciences, and develop and consolidate the language skills introduced in other IFP English Language modules.

 During the course you will be given the opportunity to undertake Personal Development Planning (PDP) which will improve your ability to understand what and how you are learning and help you reflect on and plan your own learning.
 Learning and development are continual processes and engaging in PDP will help you to develop a positive attitude to all aspects of learning.